How You can Communicate an Effective Employer Brand (That Won't Cost You)

 People connect with the brand that tells a story.

 Ultimately, the aim for any business these days is to build an army of loyal brand ambassadors.
 These are the people that willingly share their positive experiences with your brand with the people in their lives; friends, family, and maybe even the guy that sold them a bratwurst at the market on Wednesday.

-The same is said of your employees – by providing them with a valuable, positive experience throughout their entire employee lifecycle in your company – you will create employer brand ambassadors.
+The same is said of your employees – by providing them with a valuable, positive experience throughout their entire employee life-cycle in your company, you'll create employer brand ambassadors.
 Awesome employer brand ambassadors help you attract and recruit more top talent to your business.
 The right top talent.

 Your Employer Brand is About Experiences

 Your employer brand comes from how your employees, contractors, visitors, and potential employees all interact with and experience your organisation.
 It starts from the moment they apply for a job with you, throughout their tenure, and even when they exit the organisation (the entire employee life-cycle).
 Consider your:

 - Candidate experiences during recruitment (length and management of application process, quality of communication, interview style, and acceptance)

 - New starter onboarding (systems and processes, communication, induction, and orientation activities)